handsontable/handsontable/docs/next/guides/rows/row-prepopulating.md

 ## Overview

+Rows can be pre-populated with template values using cell renderers.

+## Example

-Below example shows how cell renderers can be used to present the template values for empty rows.
+The example below shows how cell renderers can be used to populate the template values in empty rows.
 When a cell in the empty row is edited, the `beforeChange` callback fills the row with the template values.

 ::: example #example1
 ```js